keboola/component-shopify/README.md

 See the [docs](https://shopify.dev/docs/admin-api/rest/reference/events/event#resources-that-can-create-events) for a list of possible verbs.

-## NOTE: Short headers
+## Column Name Shortening

-The extractor will automatically shorten column names that are longer than 64 characters.
-The shortening process works as follows:
+The extractor automatically shortens column names that are longer than 64 characters to prevent storage limitations.
+The shortening process uses a sophisticated two-step approach:

+### Step 1: Vowel Removal
-1. First, all vowels (a, e, i, o, u, y) are removed from the column name
+First, all vowels (a, e, i, o, u, y) are removed from the column name while preserving readability.
+For example:
+- `customer_email_address` → `cstmr_ml_ddrss`
+- `product_variant_inventory_quantity` → `prdct_vrnt_nvntry_qntty`

+### Step 2: Hash-based Truncation
-2. If the column name is still longer than 64 characters after removing vowels, it will be truncated to exactly 64 characters
+If the column name is still longer than 64 characters after removing vowels, it preserves the first 10 and last 10 characters, replacing the middle with a unique hash.
+For example:

-This feature helps prevent issues with storage limitations.
+- `very_long_column_name_that_exceeds_sixty_four_characters_limit` → `very_long_XXXXX_characters_limit`

+This ensures unique, readable column names while staying within storage constraints.
+If some column names would be shortened by Hash-based truncation, the component automatically generates a `shortened_columns_mapping` table that contains the mapping between original and shortened column names for all tables.
+This table includes:
+- `table_name`: The name of the table
+- `original_column_name`: The original column name
+- `shortened_column_name`: The shortened version used in the output table

+This mapping helps you understand which columns were shortened and how to interpret the data in your destination storage.

 ## Development